La Fuerza De La Tierra - Public Awareness Campaign

 Presence

 There needed to be a way where people could be provided with more information, seeing that so much of the movement aboard is made up of rural grassroots efforts.
 The QR code at the bottom of each poster takes the audience directly to this website to learn more.
-The site allows people to learn more about campesinos, the movement, its impact, and provides places where people can directly donate.
+The site allows people to learn more about campesinos, the movement, its impact, and provides places where they can directly donate, no middlemen involved.

 Next